pudly/schmopera-hugo/content/articles/don-giovanni-strengthened-by-reinterpretation.md

 ---
-title: "Don Giovanni: "strengthened by reinterpretation.""
+title: "Don Giovanni: &quot;strengthened by reinterpretation.&quot;"
 ---

 ## What inspired you to create your own arrangement of *Don Giovanni*?